codesnippetspro/code-snippets/readme.txt

 Yes.
 Just add it but do not activate it yet.

 = What do I use to write my snippets? =
-The [EditArea](http://www.cdolivet.com/editarea/) source-code editor will add line numbers, syntax highlighting, search and replace, tabulate and other cool features to the code editor.
+The [CodeMirror](http://codemirror.net) source-code editor will add line numbers, syntax highlighting, search, tabulate and other cool features to the code editor.

 = Will I lose my snippets if I change the theme or upgrade WordPress? = No, the snippets are added to the WordPress database so are independent of the theme and unaffected by WordPress upgrades.